jsabrokwah/lampstck/implementation-journey.md

-# Deployment Instructions for Todo App Infrastructure
+# Project Implementation and Deployment Instructions for Lamp Stack (Todo App) Infrastructure

 This document provides comprehensive step-by-step instructions for deploying the Todo application infrastructure using AWS CloudFormation, ensuring high availability, security, and adherence to AWS Well-Architected Framework principles.